mea2712/scRNAseq-QC-alignment-and-quantification/README.md

    counts: with HTSEQ
    TPM: with RSEM

-I start with FASTQ files and end with an expression matrix
+I start with FASTQ files and end with an expression matrix.
+Note that in this pippeline each cell has a different FASTQ file and they are NOT merged
 Execute scripts following the numbered order.
 In general, you execute *.sh that will in turn create all necesessary directories and call and execute *.run (in a sbatch manner)